webmproject/webm-tools/webm_crypt/Readme.txt

 // in the file PATENTS.
 All contributing project authors may
 // be found in the AUTHORS file in the root of the source tree.

-// This application uses the crypto library from the Chromium project.
+// This application uses the webm library from the libwebm project.

 // Build instructions for Windows:
 1. Follow http://www.chromium.org/developers/how-tos/build-instructions-windows